 This simply has to be the easiest dish ever, the best of it all, I use whatever ingredients which I already have.

-Mum always cooked us this dish growing up; she is a fan of no fuss cooking and I’m gradually learning from her.
+Mum always cooked us this dish growing up; she is a fan of no-fuss cooking and I’m gradually learning from her.

 It is my go-to recipe when I want a satisfying and healthy meal, and I still whip it up without a second thought even when I’m starving after a 2 hour session in the gym.
+Here’s an easy version of chicken and vegetable with oyster sauce recipe, have it with jasmine rice or even noodles if you prefer.

 I don’t have exact measurements for this recipe but you can most definitely customise it to your liking.